Marcie Frank, PhD

 Recent and forthcoming publications

-This Distracted Globe: World-making in Early Modern Literature co-edited with Jonathan Goldberg and Karen Newman (forthcoming from Fordham University Press, 2015).
+This Distracted Globe: World-Making in Early Modern Literature, co-edited with Karen Newman and Jonathan Goldberg.
+New York: Fordham University Press, 2016.